 The Caribbean island of Hispaniola boasts the firm favourite of the Dominican Republic to the west.
-Popular amongst tourists for it’s all inclusive resorts, sun-kissed beaches and golf courses, the Dominican Republic has fast become an attractive choice.
+Popular amongst tourists for its all inclusive resorts, sun-kissed beaches and golf courses, the Dominican Republic has fast become an attractive choice.
 Catering for both families and couples, this Caribbean marvel is perfect for those who seek relaxation and time amongst nature.
 Sandy beaches and national parks line the coastlines, whilst a trip to the Dominican Republic’s cities and towns conjures up a historic touch, which isn’t afraid to showcase its culture.
 With Dominican Republic holidays, there is more than enough to keep you entertained.
-So, have a look at all you can look forward to…
+So, take a peek at all you can look forward to…

 Things to do in Punta Cana

 Punta Cana is one of the island’s most well-known destinations, attracting a huge number of tourism each year.
 Why?
 Well, there are plenty of all inclusive resorts to go around offering direct access to the beach, large outdoor swimming pools and comfy, tropical-inspired accommodation.
 One of the top areas within Punta Cana is Bávaro which is home to glorious golden beaches like Playa Bávaro.
 Swaying palm trees line the beaches as crystal-clear waters roll into the shoreline.
 Plus, with some sea exploration, you can discover the colourful coral reefs which lay along Bávaro’s coastline.
 On top of that, golfers will love a holiday in Punta Cana thanks to the Cocotal Golf and Country Club.
 This 27-hole golf course puts up a challenge for keen golfers as you try your hand at putting.